Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Application to Downstream Tasks

 When we train the model multiple times, the NMSE differs each time due to the gradient descent method yielding different local minima.
 We observed that the model with the smallest training loss also performed best on the test dataset.
 Therefore, each experiment was conducted five times, and the model with the best validation NMSE value was selected as the well-trained model.

 {\bf Results. } We summarize the results in Fig. \ref{figure:Channelcompressionresult.pdf}.
 The black line represents the NMSE when the CRNet is trained with $N_\mathrm{ref} = 90,000$ reference samples, serving as the lower bound for NMSE performance.
 The red line with $\texttt{o}$ markers shows NMSE when trained with varying $N_\mathrm{train}$ values.
-With only $N_\mathrm{train} = 1,000$, NMSE degrades by 3 dB compared to the black line.
+With only $N_\mathrm{train} = 500$, NMSE degrades by 5 dB compared to the black line.

-However, when the dataset is augmented to $N_\mathrm{train} + N_\mathrm{aug} = 90,000$ using cDDIM (blue line with markers), NMSE remains within 1 dB of the black line, despite starting with only 1\% of the total data.
-This shows that cDDIM allows performance close to the lower bound with just 1\% of the dataset.
+However, when the dataset is augmented to $N_\mathrm{train} + N_\mathrm{aug} = 90,000$ using cDDIM (blue line with markers), NMSE remains within 1 dB of the black line, despite starting with only 0.5\% of the total data.
+This shows that cDDIM allows performance close to the lower bound with just 0.5\% of the dataset.
+Although both methods achieve near-lower-bound performance with 4,000 samples, at 500 samples (1/8 of 4,000) reference dataset lags by 5 dB while cDDIM is only 1 dB away from the lower bound.
 Other methods, like Gaussian noise (yellow line with

 markers) and ChannelGAN (green line with $\texttt{+}$ markers) show consistently higher NMSE by 1-2 dB, regardless of the dataset size.

 {\bf Interpretation. } Adding Gaussian noise may increase robustness but does not introduce new information.
 We also conjecture that ChannelGAN-based augmentation introduces bias, as it randomly generates channels rather than interpolating between positions.
 This can result in matrices that do not adequately represent the diversity of the dataset, potentially missing the necessary interpolated channels needed to address data scarcity.